allenai/rainbow/docs/development.md

 Next, make sure you have the following environment variables set:

-  1. `RAINBOW_DATASETS_DIR`: The directory for storing the rainbow datasets.
+1. `RAINBOW_DATASETS_DIR`: The directory for storing all relevant datasets.
-  2. `RAINBOW_PREPROCESSED_DATASETS_DIR`: The directory for storing the preprocessed dataset split files for rainbow.
+2. `RAINBOW_PREPROCESSED_DATASETS_DIR`: The directory for storing the preprocessed dataset split files.

 Training requires TPUs.
 For training, all directories should point to Google Cloud Storage prefixes.
 Additionally, you'll need the following environment
 variables:

 1. `PROJECT`: Your Google Cloud project's ID.
 2. `ZONE`: Your Google Cloud virtual machine's zone.
 3. `TPU_NAME`: Your TPU's name.
 4. `TPU_TOPOLOGY`: Your TPU's topology.

-Then, download and preprocess the rainbow datasets:
+Then, download and prepare all the datasets for text-to-text modeling:

-    $ ./bin/preprocess.py --help
+    $ ./bin/prepare.py --help
-    Usage: preprocess.py [OPTIONS]
+    Usage: prepare.py [OPTIONS]

-      Preprocess the rainbow datasets for text-to-text modeling.
+      Prepare all relevant datasets for text-to-text modeling.

-      Download to and read the rainbow datasets from --src, transform them into CSVs suitable for text-to-text models, then write the results to --dst.
+      Download to and read the datasets from --src, transform them into CSVs suitable for text-to-text models, then write the results to --dst.
 Google storage paths are supported.

     Options:
-      --src TEXT        The directory to which to download the rainbow datasets.
-                        Defaults to the RAINBOW_DATASETS_DIR environment variable.
+      --src TEXT        The directory to which to download all the relevant datasets.
+Defaults to the RAINBOW_DATASETS_DIR environment
-                        [required]
+                        variable.  [required]
       --dst TEXT        The directory to which to write the preprocessed dataset files.
 Defaults to the RAINBOW_PREPROCESSED_DATASETS_DIR
                         environment variable.  [required]